Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Introduction

-ESA's \Euclid space mission\footnote{\href{https://www.euclid-ec.org/}{https://www.euclid-ec.org/}} \citep{Laureijs2011} will map-out the positions of billions of galaxies in the Universe.
-The imaging survey is designed to measure the flux of galaxies in broad-band photometric filters over visual and infrared wavelengths, while spectroscopic redshifts will be determined for a subsample of these galaxies using slitless spectroscopy of emission line galaxies.
+The European Space Agency's \Euclid space mission\footnote{\href{https://www.euclid-ec.org/}{https://www.euclid-ec.org/}} \citep{Laureijs2011} will map out the positions of billions of galaxies in the Universe.
+The imaging survey is designed to measure the flux of galaxies in broadband photometric filters over visual and infrared wavelengths, and spectroscopic redshifts will be determined for a subsample of these galaxies using slitless spectroscopy of emission line galaxies (ELGs).
 Cosmological parameters and models will be constrained via clustering and weak-lensing measurements, made on galaxy samples split into photometric redshift (photo-$z$) bins.
 Critical to the accuracy and precision of cosmological parameter constraints is the determination of the true redshift distributions of these tomographic bins \citep[see e.g.][]{Huterer2006, Busch2020}.

-A variety of techniques have been developed for this purpose, including the aggregation, or `stacking', of individual galaxy photometric redshift probability distribution functions (PDFs; \citealt{Tanaka2018,Hadzhiyska2020,Ilbert2021}); `direct calibration' of the photometric sample $n(z)$'s through re-weighting of spectroscopic colour-redshift spaces \citep{Lima2008,Hildebrandt2016,Wright2020}; and the focus of this paper, cross-correlations with spectroscopic samples, or `clustering redshifts' \citep{Newman2008}.
+A variety of techniques have been developed for this purpose, including the aggregation, or `stacking', of individual galaxy photometric redshift probability distribution functions (PDFs; \citealt{Tanaka2018,Hadzhiyska2020,Ilbert2021}); `direct calibration' of the photometric sample $n(z)$ through the re-weighting of spectroscopic colour-redshift spaces \citep{Lima2008,Hildebrandt2016,Wright2020}; and, the focus of this paper, cross-correlations with spectroscopic samples, or `clustering redshifts' \citep{Newman2008}.